SCAI-BIO/data-steward/README.md

 There is a [docker image](https://hub.docker.com/repository/docker/phwegner/data-steward) available.

 ## Loading files
 After setting up the application you need a data model.
-For an example instance you can use: model.xslx in this repo.
+For an example instance you can use: backend/model.xslx in this repo.
 For an example cohort to upload to the DST you can use [this](https://github.com/phwegner/AAD_N_DR).

 For further questions please use the issue board.